ktprezes/simple-react-minesweeper/README.md

 ## Objective

-Create a naive implementation of the classic minesweeper game with the javascript programming language and the react library.
+Create a naive implementation of the classic minesweeper game<br>with the javascript programming language and the react library.

 ## Anticipated stages